-This petrol conversion tool has been designed to help you convert between different units of weight and volume.
-Please note that if you are converting between units of volume and weight, you should consider reading how to convert from volume to weight beforehand.
-This type of conversion requires a substance density figure.
+Use this petrol conversion tool to convert between different units of weight and volume.
+Please note that this type of conversion requires a substance density figure.
 A list of some common petrol density approximations is provided below.

 Petrol conversion substances

 'Petrol Density List' figures are from simetric.co.uk - copyright © Roger Walker.
 Note that converting between units of weight and volume require a density figure.
 You can learn convert between volume and weight here.

 Substance densities currently available for the petrol converter:

 Petrol (natural) (60 F), Petrol (vehicle) (60 F),

 If you have any suggestions for this petrol conversion tool, or have any additional petrol density figures that you wish to be included, please contact me.